ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Budget
 ======

-The items listed in the tables below represent and upper bound on expenditures.
+The items listed in the tables below represent an upper bound on expenditures.
 All funds collected and unused at the conclusion of this Worker Proposal will be returned to the Reserve Pool.

 * Table 5.
-Core Team Member Budget
+Core Team Members Budget

 | Role (hours @ rate)                      | Amount (USD) |
 |:---------------------------------------- | ------------:|